GenesysCloudBlueprints/gc-presence-update-from-ms-teams/Blueprint/index.md

 The GC User Presence data actions use the authenticated token that is supplied by the presence GC OAuth Client created in the previous step.

-1. From the [gc-presence-update-from-ms-teams repo](https://github.com/GenesysCloudBlueprints/gc-presence-update-from-ms-teams) GitHub repository, download the GC-User-Presence-Update.custom.json file.
+1. From the [gc-presence-update-from-ms-teams repo](https://github.com/GenesysCloudBlueprints/gc-presence-update-from-ms-teams) GitHub repository, navigate to the **exports** directory and download the GC-User-Presence-Update.custom.json file.

 2. In Genesys Cloud, navigate to **Integrations** > **Actions** and click **Import**.